 - More nutritious food with higher levels of goodness.

-- Less toxins in the food that can have a negative effect on health and egg laying.
+- Fewer toxins in the food can have a negative effect on health and egg laying.

 - Being able to produce a natural healthy organic egg for the table.